New festival of Theatre Reportage is looking for creative contributions.

 What does living under oppression mean?

-Please send your proposal or finished artworks for consideration ( max 2 A4 sides) to me at WestwaterCA1@cardiff.ac.uk by 20th October.
+Please send a proposal or finished artworks, writing or anything else as a creative response for consideration ( max 2 A4 sides) to me at WestwaterCA1@cardiff.ac.uk by 20th December 2024.

 NB: All responses will be accepted into an online portfolio of responses, and potentially as part of the festival exhibition - as per my method and ethical position of Non-Selective Curation.